 A new example model in version 8.7.9 demonstrates how to programmatically create a GIS network.
 You can find the model in the How-To models of the latest version of AnyLogic.
 Search for ‘GIS’ in the Example Models on the welcome screen and select the model named ‘Create GIS Network by Code’.

-Within the model’s createRoute function, is example code for creating a GIS network.
+Within the model’s createRoute function, there is example code for creating a GIS network.
 You can adapt the method to read coordinates from a data source and automatically connect them with routes.

 The demonstration model creates a route in two segments between two endpoints and runs a train across the network, as shown below.
 You can dive into the code details in the Create GIS Network by Code help documentation.